Flaxbeard/Thaumic_Exploration/README.md

 Thaumic Exploration
 ===================
-Releases can be found here: https://github.com/Flaxbeard/Thaumic_Exploration/releases
+The newest release is Alpha 0.2.0, released at 8:45 PM GMT on January 2 Releases can be found here: https://github.com/Flaxbeard/Thaumic_Exploration/releases

 Thaumic Exploration is a WIP add-on for Thaumcraft 4 that adds a variety of new content.
 Currently, Thaumic Exploration is in early alpha.